elian-dev/multi-step-form-main/README.md

 ### What I learned

-I learn how to prepare my project for a future API integrations, the complixity of manage a global state with vanilla js.
+I learn how to prepare my project for a future API integrations, the complexity of manage a global state with vanilla js.
 I wanted to use some observer APIs and learn more about them.
-My stimated time to finish this task was of 3 days, but at the end it takes me one week, so in that aspect I need to continue practicing.
+My estimate time to finish this task was of 3 days, but at the end it takes me one week, so in that aspect I need to continue practicing.

 ### Continued development

 - How to stimate the time
-- Analize more the componentization
+- Analyze more the componentization
-- How to create more reusables functions
+- How to create more reusable functions

 ### Useful resources